ceronman/jetindexer/README.md

 This makes update operations very cheap, but it causes *garbage* to remain in the shards for some time. a compacting and re-indexing process could be implemented in the future.

+For now, the shards are loaded completely in memory.
+Which makes this library use a lot of memory for large indexes.
+However, it is not too hard to implement a more efficient strategy.
+For example, using memory-mapped files to read the shards without having to load them completely in memory.

 ### Concurrency

 Most of the actual data in the index is stored in immutable shards, which facilitates concurrent access.